HodRZ/linked-list/README.md

 # Singly Linked List

-a mini demo for SSL
+a mini demo for SLL